pdops/Docker-Wordpress-deployable-server/Docker/Deployable-Wordpress-server/README.md

       WORDPRESS_DB_USER: wordpress
       WORDPRESS_DB_PASSWORD: wordpress
 ```
-When both the service and the database are ready the file can be tested by writing **docker-compose up -d** which will compose and run the container in the background.
-To check the containers and the cpu and memmory usage the **docker stats** command will be able to show it.
-As for testing to see if it works , the best way to do that would be to open a browser and write **"localhost:8888"** as that is the port to which the wordpress website is connected and you should be able to register , create a website and even after shutting down the docker container after putting it back up you will still be at the same place where you finished off.
-To shut down the containers you can write **docker-compose down**
+When both the service and the database are ready the file can be tested by writing docker-compose up -d which will build and run the container in the background.
+To check the containers and the cpu and memory usage use the docker stats command.As for testing to see if it works , the best way to do that would be to open a browser and write **"localhost:8888"** as that is the port to which the wordpress website is connected and you should be able to register , create a website  and even after restarting the docker container the data will be present.
+To shut down the containers you can write docker-compose down
 ```
 docker-compose up -d
 docker stats